Peak Fiat: The Cultural and Economic Decline Through Centralized Monetary Control

 - Shrinkflation: As the purchasing power of fiat currencies declines, manufacturers often reduce product sizes or quality while maintaining prices, effectively hiding inflation from consumers.

-- Cultural Decline: The shift towards higher time preference in an inflationary environment may contribute to a decline in long-term cultural investments and preservation efforts.
+- Cultural Decline: The shift towards higher time preference in an inflationary environment contributes to a decline in long-term cultural investments and preservation efforts.

 Economic Calculation Problem